 Common Landscape Maintenance Services

 After installation, your landscape needs regular attention to stay well-manicured.
-While some homeowners might enjoy yard work, others will hire landscapers and lawn care services to handle maintenance of the lawn and other features.
+While some homeowners might enjoy yard work, others will hire landscapers and lawn care services to handle the maintenance of the lawn and other features.

 These are some of the services that typical homes require on a regular basis.
 The prices used here represent the cost of a one-time job.
 Signing up for a weekly, bi-weekly, or monthly plan can result in savings per visit.